 Employers should do better: new report says CALD women are needed in leadership roles

+Low angle view of group of people in circle and holding their fists together during a group therapy session.
+People with fist put together during support group session.
+Credit: Luis Alvarez/Getty Images

-It is well known that women have long been under-represented leadership roles in Australian workplaces but a new report from the Diversity Council is highlighting the extra barriers facing women from diverse backgrounds, and is calling for employers to do better.
+It is well known that women have long been under-represented leadership roles in Australian workplaces.
+But a new report from the Diversity Council is highlighting the extra barriers facing women from diverse backgrounds, and is calling for employers to do better.
+Get to learn more about the significance of CARM women at leadership positions in this podcast.

 Share